 10 Best Driving Games In 2025

-We’re living through a bit of a golden age for driving games right now.
-From realistic, hardcore simulators through to indie arcade hits, a few casual free-roam options and even a few that don’t involve cars at all, there’s something for everyone.
+We’re living in a new golden age of driving games.
+From realistic, hardcore simulators through to indie arcade hits, a few casual free-roam options and even a few that don’t involve cars at all, there’s a banger of a game for everyone.

-So much so, it can be overwhelming deciding which one to pick.
+So much so, we often find ourselves a bit overwhelmed at which to play – and we know we’re not alone in that.
 Looking for a bit of inspiration?
 In no particular order, we’ve picked what we think are the 10 best driving games you can play right now.

 Forza Horizon 5